mallowmew/io-academy-finance-calculator-exercise/README.md

 I quite like the pattern I adopted for frontend validation (`main.js`) and want to use it again somewhere.

-I decided to use Sass just for practice.

 ## Challenge

 Build a finance calculator that accepts: